-IP Receive - NMOS (IP 2110 Mode)
+NMOS Status Overview & Configuration (IP 2110 Boot Mode)

 The AMWA NMOS toolset supports IS-04 Discovery and Registration (versions 1.0, 1.1, 1.2 and 1.3) and IS-05 Device Connection Management (versions 1.0 and 1.1).
 Support is also provided for the discovery of PTP Domain Number by way of IS-09 System Discovery.
-The unit supports both multicast DNS (mDNS) and unicast DNS-SD as described in the JT-NM TR1001-1:2018 requirements.
+The unit supports discovery over both multicast DNS (mDNS) and unicast DNS-SD as described in the requirements (JT-NM TR1001-1:2018) as well as manual entry of the NMOS Registry address.